-Students must earn a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale.

-Students must earn at least one-third of the Certificate credits from CAC.
+- a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale; - at least one-third of the Certificate credits from CAC.

 HOTEL AND RESTAURANT MANAGEMENT A.A.S.

 The Hotel and Restaurant Management A.A.S.
 Degree includes hospitality industry certified courses, university-level business courses and the Arizona General Education Curriculum (AGEC-A).
 The AGEC-A requirements in this A.A.S.
 Degree fulfill university transfer with remaining courses to be evaluated on a course-by-course basis.